sinnwerkstatt/sinnwerkstatt-web/Sinnwerkstatt/Design-Web.md

 ### Image and Logos
 * Make sure that **all** logos and image are saved in separate files.
+* Use only optimized for the Web images: compression, less colors, transparency.
+Sprite?

 ### Icons
 * Well known icons (like heart, menu), should be done with a well known CSS/Font by the software developer.
 The designer should